 It’s almost impossible to confirm, but my hunch is that researchers who portray themselves as having free rein (Alan Kay comes to mind) are unreliable narrators.
 My hunch is that they perceive themselves as having free rein because the lab managers were good at hiring people whose interests were sufficiently aligned with the lab’s target that anything they chose to do was within some window.
 Another alternative is that they gave a few people free rein and the personal accounts are from the wunderkinds.
 The famed bell labs research was a fraction of their activity

 Disciplines where targeted dicking around can happen seem to be more healthy.
 You still see it a lot in software.
 It seems like there is a tradeoff between the democratization of a technology and the ability to dick around with it.
 Corporate R&D labs may have been able to change that equation.
-Stories about heyday chemical and other company R&D that created physical products - Dupont, 3M involved a lot of just ‘trying stuff out.’
+Stories about heyday chemical and other company R&D that created physical products - Nylon, 3M involved a lot of just ‘trying stuff out.’
 It’s unclear that happens anymore

 There’s an implicit assumption that targeted dicking around happens in universities.
 This may be the case with ideas but it’s less so with technology applications.
 You can’t really write a paper about how you spent a year modifying your novel technology to 100 specific applications.